cossacklabs/product-docs/acra/guides/advanced-integrations/ruby-on-rails-acra-tutorials/ruby-on-rails-acra-short-tutorial.md

 Additionally, you can look on our [engineering demo](https://github.com/cossacklabs/acra-engineering-demo#example-4-protecting-data-in-a-rails-application) where we show how to run our example with docker-compose with all infrastructure supported by Acra:
-AcraConnector, AcraWebConfig (deprecated after 0.90.0), AcraAuthManager (deprecated after 0.90.0), Prometheus, Jaeger.
+AcraConnector, AcraWebConfig (deprecated since 0.91.0), AcraAuthManager (deprecated since 0.91.0), Prometheus, Jaeger.